strimzi/strimzi-kafka-oauth/examples/README-authz.md

 EOF
 ```

-If we look at `team-b-client` client configuration in Keycloak, under 'Service Account Roles' we can see that it has `Dev Team B` realm role assigned.
+If we look at `team-b-client` client configuration in Keycloak, under `Service Account Roles` we can see that it has `Dev Team B` realm role assigned.
 Looking in Keycloak Console at the `kafka` client's `Authorization` tab where `Permissions` are listed, we can see the permissions that start with 'Dev Team B ...'.
-These match the users and service accounts that have the 'Dev Team B' realm role assigned to them.
+These match the users and service accounts that have the `Dev Team B` realm role assigned to them.
 The `Dev Team B` users have full access to topics beginning with 'b_' on Kafka cluster `cluster2` (which is the designated cluster name of the demo cluster we brought up), and read access on topics that start with 'x_'.

-Let's try produce some messages to topic 'a_messages' as `team-b-client`:
+Let's try produce some messages to topic `a_messages` as `team-b-client`:

 ```
 bin/kafka-console-producer.sh --broker-list kafka:9092 --topic a_messages \